National Sun Yat-sen University: Campus

-Sizihwan
+Sizihwan Campus

-Located alongside the Kaohsiung Harbor and a military base, the NSYSU campus is surrounded on three sides by mountains and also faces the open waters of the Taiwan Strait, thus making it a natural fortress.
-The Sizihwan beach (one of Eight Views of Taiwan) is located right on campus which makes the university campus a very attraction location in Taiwan.
+Located alongside the Kaohsiung Harbor and a military base, the NSYSU main campus is surrounded on three sides by mountains and also faces the open waters of the Taiwan Strait, thus making it a natural fortress.
+The Sizihwan beach (one of Eight Views of Taiwan) is located directly on campus which makes the university campus a very attractive location in Taiwan.
 The environmental characteristics are unique in the country, including the nature of the montane ecosystem, marine ecosystem, and coral reefs.
-In addition to the university buildings on the campus, there is also a seaside resort, a stadium constructed by land reclamation, Sizihwan Tunnel, and historic places remaining from the Japanese ruling era.
+In addition to the university buildings on the campus, there also is a seaside resort, a stadium constructed by land reclamation, Sizihwan Tunnel, and historic places remaining from the Japanese ruling era.

-The campus is close to the downtown but far away from congestion and noise of the city.
+The campus is close to the downtown area but far away from congestion and noise of the city.
 There are only four roads connecting the campus to the outside city, all the lanes are close to the mountains and the sea, and the terrain is challenging.
-NSYSU faculty and students live amongst a variety of wildlife.
+NSYSU faculty and students who residing on campus live amongst a variety of wildlife.
 There are a large number of Formosan rock macaques, cockatoos, Pallas's squirrels, and Reeves's muntjacs, and the campus area is rich in natural ecology.
-However, a nearly daily occurrence involves macaques snatching food from students and breaking into dormitories and classrooms.
+However, a near-daily occurrence involves macaques snatching food from students and breaking into dormitories and classrooms.
 In addition, the Sizihwan waters are inhabited by the endangered coral species Polycyanthus chiashanensis, with only about 50 remaining.